allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 }
 ```

-The GET request returns auction data, while the PATCH method request allows you to bid up price of auction.
+The GET request returns auction data, while the PATCH method request allows you to bid up in the auction.
-Let’s focus on the more interesting method namely `handleChangeAuctionPrice`.
+Let’s focus on the more interesting method, namely `handleChangeAuctionPrice`.
 In the simplest terms, the method might look like this:

 ```java